deepakmahakale/event_manager/README.md

 ### Questions/Assumptions
 **CSV processing**

-Events CSV:
+Model
+  - Only owner of the event can edit the event and add/remove users
+  - User can respond to event RSVP from my_events tab Events CSV:
   - Task will not create users if they don't exist
   - only existing users will be associated with the event